kraicdesign/micro_modules_value_object/README.md

 ValueObjects
 ============

-A PHP library/collection of classes aimed to help developers using and undestanding immutable objects.
+A PHP library/collection of classes aimed to help developers using and understanding immutable objects.